tiger-swallowtails-2014/write-now/README.md

 ## Learning Competencies

-* model data flow throughout an application
+* Map the flow of data through a web application
-* use redirect
+* Use redirect
-* use `ActiveRecord` callbacks
+* Use Active Record callbacks

 ## Summary